 Casa Chirilagua.
 “Chirilagua” is the name given to the Arlandria neighborhood in Alexandria by its Central American residents.
 Casa Chirilagua provides ESL and Spanish literacy classes, after school and college preparation programs and more.

 Just Neighbors.
 Just Neighbors is a nonprofit organization that offers expert immigration legal services to at-risk immigrants, refugees and asylees in Virginia.
 In a small, compassionate and welcoming environment.
 Just Neighbors attorneys and volunteers focus on the pressing immigration needs of individuals and families, especially those who are most vulnerable, such as securing proper legal status, obtaining work authorization, and advocating on behalf of immigrants in Virginia.

 MAP Clinics.
 A network of weekly health care clinics that provide community-based health care to uninsured or underinsured residents, regardless of citizenship status, using an interprofessional treatment team approach.
 Visit the MAP Clinic website for a list of clinic locations and hours.

 Tenants and Workers United.
 Programs supporting working class communities, people of color, immigrants, youth and women.

 City of Alexandria Immigration Enforcement FAQs

 Read the City’s

 Immigration Enforcement Frequently Asked Questions.

-The City of Alexandria partners with the local refugee resettlement agencies, which offer a wide variety of opportunities to support and help immigrants and refugees, including:
+The City of Alexandria partners with the local refugee resettlement agencies, which offer a wide variety of on-going opportunities to support and help immigrants and refugees, including: